May 2, 2019

 Customer churn modeling

 Churn modeling is a method of identifying which data points can be used to indicate someone is likely to stop buying from you, in other words, their churn rate.
-It’s a quintessential form of regression testing.
+It’s a quintessential form of regression testing, as it can help you take action to prevent churn and improve retention rates.

-How much money a customer has spent with you, adding up all spend, across channels, removing discounts and refunds.
+Lifetime value is much money a customer has spent with you, adding up all spend, across channels, removing discounts and refunds.
 This can be a challenge if you don’t have all transaction data in one place – this is where a CDP comes in really handy.
 Sometimes lifetime value can also mean how much a customer will spend with you in the future.
+Click here to learn how to measure customer lifetime value.

 RFM model (Recency, frequency & monetary model)